titi-devv/website_urls_finder/README.md

 1. Make sure you have Python installed.

-2. Install the required packages using the following command: `pip install -r requirements.txt`
+2. Clone this repository.

-3. Clone this repository.
+3. Install the required packages using the following command: `pip install -r requirements.txt`.

 ## Usage 📋